Martin Fowler has an extensive description of Continuous Integration. The basics are:

 CI can ease the pain by distributing the test runs in parallel.
 We've had 45 minute test suites cut down to 2 minutes using this technique.

-We've used CruiseControl, Integrity, Hudson (now called Jenkins), and other CI libraries that we manage ourselves.
+We've used CruiseControl, Integrity, Jenkins, and other CI libraries that we manage ourselves.
 This resulted in many hours of expensive attention.

 Now, we use a combination of CircleCI and Travis CI (both for private repositories and open source) because of their great UIs, simple configuration and close integration with GitHub.